Mental Wellness for Moms

 💜 Heidi

-If you’re struggling right now, know that you’re not alone.
-Many of us struggle with holiday depression this time of year.
-If you could use more help and support right now, please reach out to your doctor or a therapist in your area.
+If you’re struggling with loneliness, know that you’re not alone.
+Many of us are also feeling lonely right now.
+If you could use more help and support, please reach out to your doctor or a therapist in your area (if you don’t already have one).
 Know that I’m thinking of you and sending lots of love and compassion your way!

 **Check out the link to read the full blog!